 An optional description of the role having a maximum of 150 characters.

-Permissions to be added in the role.
+Permissions to be added to the role.
 These are the system-default permissions.
 Select only the relevant permissions to be assigned to a customized role.
 This field is visible only once the role has been created successfully.

 Add users to this role to whom this role has to be assigned.
 This field is visible only once the role has been created successfully.